 What Is The Best Cot Mattress

 All the information you need to choose the best mattress for your baby

-The current recommended EU Standard is that there should not be more than a 3 cm gap between the cot bars and the side of the mattress.
+The current recommended EU Standard is that there should not be more than a 3 cm gap between the cot sides and the side of the mattress.
 This is to ensure that an arm or leg does not get trapped.
-NB for the last 30 years it was 4 cm recently the EU reduced it to 3 cm and we have followed their recommendation.

 All Foam Cot Mattresses